 At WCTC, we’re committed to helping you succeed.
 Academic Support offers a variety of resources to help you develop essential academic skills, including:

-- Academic support in the areas of reading, writing, math, science and English as a Second Language (ESL)
+- Academic support in reading, writing, math, science and English as a second language (ESL)

-- Assistance and courses in general skill building as well as academic support for specific courses
+- General skill-building courses as well as academic support for specific courses

 - Study skills and test-taking strategies